makeitrealcamp/top-v3/reverseRecursive.md

 # Reverse String

-Write a function called `reverseString` that receives a string and returns a new String reversed.
+Write a function called `reverseString` that receives a string and returns the reversed string.

 **Note:** Use recursion to solve this exercise.